 To get your negotiations off to a good start, open the conversation by expressing what you hope to accomplish at the meeting.
 It will also be important for you to connect with the other person, even if it is difficult.
 You can show positive feelings for the other person by:

-- expressing why it is important that you both cooperate, focusing on the partnership aspect of your relationship, or
+- Expressing why it is important that you both cooperate, focusing on the partnership aspect of your relationship.

 Now that you have opened the conversation and created a safe environment for both of you, these steps will carry you through towards a solution:

 - Tell the other person you are curious about their experience.
 Try to learn as much as possible about their point of view.

 - Truly listen, with your ears, eyes, and heart.
 Pay attention to the other person’s tone of voice and the hidden emotions behind what they are saying.
 (They may be just as fearful as you.)

 - Do not: interrupt, dismiss their concerns offhand, rush to give advice, insult them, question their motives, or change the subject.
 You will get your turn soon enough.

 - Listen to the other person until they experience being listened to.
 Once they feel listened to, you will have earned yourself “a hearing” (they will listen to you).
 You do not have to agree with what they are saying; only understand that it is valid to them.

 - Observe the other person’s body language.
 This is the way people communicate what they think or feel even when their words say something quite different.